Q: Why do I do this?

 - Taoism is the idea of harmony and balances in life; that there are many tradeoffs, and that you should work with nature and not against it.

-So I believe in trying to fit in to society, while improving and challenging what’s wrong, and finding the balances.
+I believe in trying to fit in to society, while improving and challenging what’s wrong, and finding the balances.
 It doesn’t matter if I can change the world; the important thing is to try to improve it, without disrupting to revolution or imprisonment.
-To pull towards truth, and yet, to not tolerate the intolerable.
-That’s the noble cause: to leave the world a better place than when you came into it.
-Not by your successes, but just by your efforts and influences.
+To pull towards truth.
+To tolerate everything but the intolerable.
+To leave the world a better place than when I came into it.
+Not just by successes, but by the effort and influences.
+About